yge58/collaborative_a_star_pathfinding/README.md

 If you are an expert in multi-agent pathfinding, please skip.

-If you are a beginner of a-star, you may find "A_Pathfinding for Beginners.pdf" in foler "doc"  very helpful.
+If you are a beginner of a-star, you may find "A_Pathfinding for Beginners.pdf" in folder "doc"  very helpful.
 Psudo code from wikipedia on a-star is good too.

 Good!
 Now you are no longer a beginner.